 - Get some vacation/ work placements and experience – either law-related or experience that’s transferrable.

-- Deadlines for applying to training contracts at City firms can be as early as January (penultimate year for law students and the final year for non-law students).
+- Deadlines for applying to training at City firms can be as early as January (penultimate year for law students).

-- Take part in pro bono, mentoring, commercial awareness, mooting and negotiation experiences
+- Take part in pro bono, mentoring, and other extracurricular activities

 Frequently Asked Questions